What Is Neobank?

 Neobanks enable a smoother and simplified account opening process.
 Customers can open accounts on the platform within a couple of minutes.
 After authenticating the KYC, the account activation and the onboarding takes only five minutes.

 In India, neobanks partner with existing banks for providing accounts and cards to their customers.
 Neobanks partner with existing banks and card providers to provide card services to their customers.

 Neobanks facilitate payment services to their customers.
-Customers can use a payment gateway, links, IMPS/NEFT/RTGS, and API-based bank payouts to conduct business transactions.
+Customers can use a payment gateway, payment links, IMPS/NEFT/RTGS, and API-based bank bulk payouts to conduct business transactions.

 Certain neobanks offer loans to their customers.
 Since the operations are digital, the cost of operations for a neobank can be cheaper than traditional systems.
 Hence neobanks can provide loans at more affordable interest rates.
 Also, loan processing time can be shorter.

 Most of the neobanks in India have virtual platforms that provide users with additional services and features.
 The supplementary services include cash management, tax filing, automated accounting, budgeting, eCommerce, other plugins, and similar services to enhance the user experience.
 Thus it helps in the consolidation of banking and other non-banking financial services.